keithwill/TrieHard/README.md

 few specialized APIs beyond the IPrefixLookup methods, such as a non allocating search operation that gives access to keys as UTF8 spans.

+> **Resource Management:** `UnsafeTrie`, `UnsafeBlittableTrie`, and `UnsafeNativeSpanTrie`
+> allocate unmanaged memory and implement `IDisposable`.
+Always dispose them (or use a
+> `using` declaration) when done.

+### UnsafeBlittableTrie

+A variant of UnsafeTrie that only accepts `unmanaged` generic types (structs containing only value types — ints, enums, other unmanaged structs).
+Values are stored inline within each node in unmanaged memory, eliminating boxing and separate heap allocations per entry.

+### UnsafeNativeSpanTrie

+Stores raw byte span values in unmanaged memory.
+Useful when values are already byte arrays and you want to avoid encoding overhead and managed heap pressure.

 ### [SimpleTrie](https://github.com/keithwill/TrieHard/tree/main/src/TrieHard.Alternatives/SimpleTrie)

 This was implemented as a reference C# trie based on various articles that suggest